masierraf/ChangeWorld/readme.md

 ## Things for you

 - Fundamentals
-    * Callbacks.
+    * Callbacks
-    * Promises.
+    * Promises
-    * Recursive and Memorization Functions.
+    * Recursive and Memorization Functions
     * Iterators
     * Generators
     * Immutability